Mareike Wulf

-Mareike Lotte Wulf (born 15 November 1979 in Rendsburg, Schleswig-Holstein) is a German politician (CDU) and has been a member of the German Bundestag since 2021.
+Mareike Lotte Wulf (born 15 November 1979) is a German politician (CDU) who has been serving as a member of the German Bundestag since 2021.
 From 2017 to 2021, she was a member of the Lower Saxony state parliament.

+In addition to her work in parliament, Wulf has been serving as Parliamentary State Secretary at the Federal Ministry of Education, Family Affairs, Senior Citizens, Women and Youth in the government of Chancellor Friedrich Merz since 2025.

-Life and career
+Early life and career

 After graduating from the Herbartgymnasium Oldenburg in 1999, Wulf studied cultural studies in Frankfurt (Oder) up to intermediate diploma.
 Following one year of studies of political science in Lille, France, Wulf graduated with a degree in social science from Humboldt University of Berlin.

 Wulf then worked at the Unternehmerverbände Niedersachsen (UVN) (Lower Saxony Business Associations) in Hanover, first as an education officer and later as head of education and social policy.
 In 2017, she was a member of UVN's management board until she moved into the state parliament, where she was also responsible for the employment market.